-(i) Administration Expenses comprise the costs incurred by the Department of Treasury and Finance in administering the Scheme, which are met in the first instance from the Department of Treasury and Finance Operating Account.
-The Department of Treasury and Finance seeks reimbursement from the Scheme.

-(ii) Other expenses include Auditor's remuneration.
-Refer Note 10.
+- (i) Administration Expenses comprise the costs incurred by the Department of Treasury and Finance in administering the Scheme, which are met in the first instance from the Department of Treasury and Finance Operating Account.
+The Department of Treasury and Finance seeks reimbursement from the Scheme. - (ii) Other expenses include Auditors' remuneration.
+Refer Note 12.

-10) Auditors' remuneration
+12) Auditors' remuneration

-2022 2021

-\$000 \$000

-Audit fees paid or payable 17 17
+2023 \$000 2022 \$000 Audit fees paid or payable 17 17

-Audit fees paid or payable to the Auditor General's Department relating to work performed under the PFAA were \$16 700, GST exclusive (2021: \$16 600).
+Audit fees paid or payable to the Auditor General's Department relating to work performed under the PFAA were \$16,800, GST exclusive (2022: \$16,700).
+The Auditor General's Department uses the services of Ernst and Young for the audit.
 No other services were provided by the Auditor General's Department.

-11) Reconciliation of cash and cash equivalents
+13) Reconciliation of cash and cash equivalents

 For the purpose of the Statement of Cash Flows, cash and cash equivalents includes cash and deposits in a Special Deposit Account with DTF.
+Cash flows are included in the Statement of Cash Flows on a gross basis and the GST component of cash flows arising from investing and financing activities, which is recoverable from, or payable to, the ATO is classified as part of operating cash flows.
 Cash at the end of the reporting period as shown in the Statement of Cash Flows is reconciled to the related item in the Statement of Financial Position as follows:

-2022 \$000 2021 \$000
+2023 \$000 2022 \$000

-Cash and cash equivalents 112 496
+Cash and cash equivalents 339 112

-Reconciliation of net cash from operating activities Net operating result (23 685) 38 288
+Reconciliation of net cash from operating activities Net operating result (4 147) (23 685)

 Adjustments for:

-Change in investments measured at fair value 5 710 (56 910)
+Change in investments measured at fair value $(22\ 665)$ 5 710

-Investment expenses 1 064 989
+Investment expenses 993 1 064

-(Increase) in receivables - (1)
+(Increase)/Decrease in receivables 5 -

-Increase in payables 31 3
+Increase/(Decrease) in payables (10) 31

-Allocation to members' accounts 16 629 17 350
+Allocation to members' accounts 25 539 16 629

-Net cash flows from operating activities (251) (281)
+Net cash flows from operating activities (285) (251)

-12) Financial risk management objectives and policies
+14) Financial risk management objectives and policies